Danny Gare: Post-career

-Following his playing career, Gare was briefly an assistant coach and TV color analyst for the Tampa Bay Lightning, and served on the Buffalo Sabres broadcast team on Empire Sports Network.
-He served as color analyst for the Columbus Blue Jackets under FSN Ohio from 2006 until April 2009.
-He also served as an interim studio analyst for the Sabres when Mike Robitaille has been unavailable and did color commentary for games that Harry Neale was unable to work.
-He was appointed the alternate Sabres color analyst and paired with Kevin Sylvester in an effort to reduce the workload of longtime Sabres broadcaster Rick Jeanneret.
+Following his playing career, Gare was briefly an assistant coach and TV colour analyst for the Tampa Bay Lightning, and served on the Buffalo Sabres broadcast team on Empire Sports Network.
+He served as colour analyst for the Columbus Blue Jackets under FSN Ohio from 2006 until April 2009.
+He also served as an interim studio analyst for the Sabres when Mike Robitaille has been unavailable and did colour commentary for games that Harry Neale was unable to work.
+He was appointed the alternate Sabres colour analyst and paired with Kevin Sylvester in an effort to reduce the workload of longtime Sabres broadcaster Rick Jeanneret.

 Gare was inducted into the Buffalo Sabres Hall of Fame in 1994.
 On November 22, 2005, Gare had his number 18 jersey retired by the Sabres.
 He is the fifth player of seven total so honored.